kevinkieu/gemini-stable/README-ENG.md

 This is a Telegram bot powered by Google's Gemini AI, capable of handling both text and images.
 The entire project's source code is written in Python, by Claude 3.5 Sonnet based on Huân's requirements and workflow, then refined and enhanced with additional features.

-Features
+Features:

-👉 Text message processing
+- Text message processing
-👉 Image analysis (with or without captions)
+- Image analysis (with or without captions)
-👉 PDF file handling
+- PDF file handling
-👉 Access restrictions for specific users
+- Access restrictions for specific users
-👉 Storage and use of conversation history
+- Storage and use of conversation history
-👉 HTML formatted responses
+- HTML formatted responses

-Requirements
+Requirements:

-👉 Python 3.9+ (Huân is using Python 3.11 on Ubuntu 20.04)
+- Python 3.9+ (Huân is using Python 3.11 on Ubuntu 20.04).
-👉 A Telegram Bot Token (obtained by creating a new bot using BotFather) 👉 A Google API Key for Gemini.
+- A Telegram Bot Token (obtained by creating a new bot using BotFather).
+- A Google API Key for Gemini.

 Installation